-- Conducting extensive post survey exercises to document each manuscript in Manus Data Sheets - Gathering data from the Manuscript Resource Centres (MRCs) - Assorting, checking, organizing and entering the data in the database - Promoting documentation of collections of Indian manuscripts outside India through set questionnaire and Manus Data forms.
+- Coodinating with the State and District administration, as well as local self governing bodies and general populace at large - Conducting extensive Post Survey exercises to document each manuscript in Manus Data Sheets - Gathering data from the Manuscript Resource Centres (MRCs) - Assorting, checking, Organising and entering the data on the Database - Promoting the documentation of collections of Indian manuscripts outside India through set Questionnaire and Manus Data Froms the Mission's Datasheets, the Catalogue covers various aspects of manuscripts, from title, commentary, language, script, subject, place of availability, number of pages, illustrations, date of writing etc. As a consolidated portal, it can be searched through the categories of author, subject etc.